 The scariest movies to watch on Netflix right now

-Here is EW's list of the 15 scariest movies you can watch on Netflix right now.
+Here is EW's list of the scariest movies you can watch on Netflix right now.

 The Raid director Gareth Evans leaves his martial arts comfort zone for this Wicker Man-type story of an outsider (Dan Stevens) coming to an isolated community with their own violent pagan religion.
 Apostle is a mash-up of lots of different ideas, but it gets truly terrifying when Quinn (Mark Lewis Jones), one of the community's founders, starts asserting himself as an authoritarian patriarch.
-There are brutal fight scenes that recall some of the flavor of The Raid movies, and a good amount of demonic magic, but nothing is as horrifying as Quinn's reaction to learning his daughter has had premarital sex.
+There are brutal fight scenes that recall some of the flavors of The Raid movies, and a good amount of demonic magic, but nothing is as horrifying as Quinn's reaction to learning his daughter has had premarital sex.

 Related reading: Dan Stevens descends into the occult in Netflix's Apostle: EW review

-Related reading: The Autopsy of Jane Doe: EW review
+Related reading: Army of the Dead review

-The Boy (2016)
+The Conjuring 2 (2016)

 The Forest (2016)

-Aokighara Forest in Japan is often referred to as the "suicide forest" for the amount of people who go there to die.
+Aokigahara Forest in Japan is often referred to as the "suicide forest" for the number of people who go there to die.
 What better setting for a horror film?
 The thought of a natural environment weighed down with so much death, combined with the sadness that must drive one to such a death, gives this entire film a creepy atmosphere that's further compounded by figures who might be ghosts and Natalie Dormer playing twins searching for each other — it's not always clear which one is alive and which isn't.